Learn the general rules of withholding tax in Russia

 Eliminating double taxation: Russia selected tax deduction method, as it is now (the same as set out in most of the DTTs with Russia).

 The concept of the actual owner of income (i.e. the 'beneficial owner') was introduced into Russian tax legislation by the so-called 'Deoffshorisation' Law.
 It determines the ability to apply lower tax rates under a DTT.

-There is not any test on beneficial ownership in the Russian tax legislation, which means that Russian tax agents cannot be entirely comfortable applying reduced tax rates on income paid abroad.
+There is no clear test on beneficial ownership in the Russian tax legislation to be applied by tax agents, which means that Russian tax agents can not be entirely comfortable applying reduced tax rates on income paid abroad.
 In making any payments, they need to consider the risk of additional tax and penalties to be paid at their own expense.